ShuvoHabib/react-redux-infinite-scroll/readme.md

 # React Infinite scroll Redux/Redux Saga Support

-A React component to make all your infinite scrolling problems go away with just 4 kB!
-Pull Down to Refresh feature added.
-An infinite-scroll that actually works and super-simple to integrate!
+A React component to make all your infinite scrolling problems go away with just 6 kB!
+An infinite-scroll that actually works and super-simple to integrate with redux and redux-saga!

 ### A fully guided documentation for this journey in inifinity Scrolling